 On April 27, 2017, the Company completed the acquisition of substantially all of the assets of Antenna Plus.
-Antenna Plus is a supplier of antenna-based solutions for mobile and automotive fleet applications for government, public safety, and Industrial Internet of Things (IOT) markets.
+Antenna Plus is a supplier of antenna-based solutions for mobile and automotive fleet applications for government, public safety, and IOT markets.
 The acquisition provides leverage for the Company's existing products into several new markets, including the fast-growing automotive fleet and industrial IOT space.